About Jacob Molyneux, senior editor/blog editor

 Taking refuge in ‘deep time.’

 While the most frightening surges of the coronavirus may be in the past, and the initially bewildering and all-powerful virus has been tamed by vaccines and precautions if not vanquished, our world hardly feels more stable than it did a year ago.
-Smoke from wildfires 3,000 miles to the west recently tinted a sickly yellow the air of states […]
+Smoke from wildfires 3,000 miles to the west recently tinted a sickly yellow the air of states in the […]

 Some Recent APEX and Clarion Award Winning AJN Content